Alonso-del-Arte/chess/doc/Variants.md

 First side to put the other in check thrice wins the game.
 Or you can win with a regular checkmate before giving three checks.

+This variant presents no problem for playing on a physical board.
+However, it would be helpful to use some kind of tokens, like coins or bottle caps, to count how many times each player has checked the other.

 ## Fog of War

 At the beginning of the game, you can only see the half of the board with your